 Spot fires are caused by burning embers carried aloft by the wind and smoke column and dropped ahead of the main fire front.
-Spot fires need a dry fuel bed to ignite and it is not uncommon for these fires to start 1/4 to 3/4 of a mile ahead of the main fire front.
+Spot fires need a dry fuel bed to ignite and it is not uncommon for these fires to start 1⁄2 to 3⁄4 of a mile ahead of the main fire front.
 These spot fires create serious problems for fire suppression forces trying to protect lives and property well ahead of an advancing fire front.

 As spot fires start and gain intensity, they can become as active as the main fire front.
-This was experienced during the several of the fires in 2006.
+This was experienced in neighboring Sweet Grass County in 2006.
 Some fires travel so quickly through a combination of crowning and spotting that there is absolutely no way for fire suppression forces to gain control and not put fire fighters in unsafe situations.

-Many of the timber stands in the Garfield County are susceptible to crown fires because of the presence of ladder fuels, heavy, down woody debris on the forest floor and mature or over-mature age classes of the timber stands.
+Some of the timber stands in the Golden Valley County are susceptible to crown fires because of the presence of ladder fuels, heavy, down woody debris on the forest floor and mature or over-mature age classes of the timber stands.
 This is an incentive for private landowners, county, state and federal agencies in the county to implement a hazardous fuels treatment program on a landscape scale.

-5.8.
-Fire Behavior Modeling
+5.8 Fire Behavior Modeling